daemongaming/learn_Python/lessons/lesson_1.md

 		done = True
 ```

-This loop does the same thing! :)
+This loop does the same thing as the `for` loop above, manually counting up through each loop! :)